MettleCI/mettleci-data-fabrication/bundles/README.md

 1. Optionally, place a test script in the `/tests` directory.

 The time taken to approve your submission will be shorter if you provide a script which demonstrates the operation of your genreators.
+This is as simple a providing a file containing a `mettleci fabrication test` command for each of your generators.
 The `bundles/tests/test_stocks.sh` file provides an example test script you can use for guidance.

 ## ✅ 5.
 Run Pre-Commit Checks (Required)